-Enniscoe House is surrounded by beautiful woodlands, with a network of paths, and there are restored walled gardens (both ornamental and productive – one is run commercially as an organic market garden), which are open to the public, and the North Mayo Heritage Centre boasts a small museum, genealogy centre and the beautiful Secret Garden Café which serves tasy home-baked treats all year round.
-The Enniscoe Loop Walk is a gorgeous forest trail that’s well worth a trip to Crossmolina.
+The Enniscoe Loop Walks at the North Mayo Heritage Centre, Enniscoe House near Crossmolina, Co.
+Mayo are gorgeous forest trails that are well worth a trip and are perfect for families.
+Enniscoe House is surrounded by beautiful woodlands, with a network of paths, and there are restored walled gardens (both ornamental and productive – one is run commercially as an organic market garden), which are open to the public.
+The North Mayo Heritage Centre boasts a small museum, genealogy centre and the beautiful Kaffa Coffee Café which serves tasty home-baked treats and wonderful coffee.

 Start from the town of Crossmolina on the N59 between Ballina and Bangor.
 From Crossmolina, take the R315 in the direction of Castlebar.
 The entrance to Enniscoe House is on your left after approx 4km.